Arun Shridhar Vaidya: Post-war career

 On 4 January 1973, Vaidya was promoted to the acting rank of major-general and appointed General Officer Commanding (GOC) the elite 1st Armoured Division.
 He was confirmed in the substantive rank of major-general on 1 April 1974.
 He subsequently moved to Army Headquarters as Director Military Operations (DMO).
 After a stint as DMO, he took over as the Master General of Ordnance at Army HQ.

 Vaidya was promoted to lieutenant-general on 25 January 1980, with seniority from 16 August 1978.
 On 1 July 1980, he was appointed GOC IV Corps.
 He was also elected as Honorary ADC to the President of India.
-After a short tenure, he was promoted Army Commander and appointed General Officer Commanding-in-Chief Eastern Command on 3 May 1981.
+After a short tenure, he was promoted to Army Commander and appointed General Officer Commanding-in-Chief Eastern Command on 3 May 1981.

 Chief of Army Staff

 On 31 July 1983, Vaidya became the 13th Chief of Army Staff of the Indian Army, taking over from General K.V.
 Krishna Rao.
-The appointment was subject to controversy as the senior-most general, Lt Gen S K Sinha was super-ceded.
+The appointment was subject to controversy as the senior-most general, Lt.
+Gen. S K Sinha was superseded.
 Sinha was the Vice Chief of the Army Staff and was being groomed to take over as the next Chief.
 With the appointment of Vaidya as the 13th COAS, Sinha resigned in protest.